 Sponsorship Opportunities

 Community support helps to provide our youth with a wide range of experiences.
 Sponsors help with travel to national judging competitions, out-of-state educational trips and more.
-Your support helps the youth of Jefferson Country learn more about the livestock industry and to develop into future leaders in the Ag Industry.
+Your support helps the youth of Jefferson County learn more about the livestock industry and to develop into future leaders in the Ag Industry.

 Interested in becoming a sponsor for the Livestock Committee educational programs?
 Please contact the Extension, Jefferson County Office at 920-674-7297 or jerry.wilcenski@wisc.edu for more details.